isatuncman/sql-zoo-solutions/sql-zoo-using-null.md

 __1)__ List the teachers who have NULL for their department.

 SELECT t.name
 FROM teacher t
-WHERE t.dept IS NULL ;
+WHERE t.dept IS NULL;

 __2)__ Note the INNER JOIN misses the teachers with no department and the departments with no teacher.